 11) Small things done right will lead to massive improvement of your app performance over time.
 You don’t have to always focus on the next big app update.
 Fix the small bugs first.
 Focus more on user experience.

-12) Sometimes you have prioritise thinking 6 months ahead.
-We should have started capturing geo location of users from day one.
-This would have helped us run location based offers later on.
+12) Sometimes you have prioritize thinking 6 months ahead.
+We should have started capturing geolocation of users from day one.
+This would have helped us run location-based offers later on.
 This made me realize why it is so much important for a Product Manager to not just have a micro view but also the macro.

 13) Have a priority list and ruthlessly prioritize what to build.
-Time management is major key.
+Time management is key.

 14) Don’t get emotional over user reviews.
 Consider them as another data point.
 As a PM your product is like your baby.
-It is a hard time accepting criticism.
-But that does not mean you write ‘K’ as a response to a Play Store review.
+It is a hard time to accept criticism.
+But that does not mean you start writing ‘K’ as a response to a Play Store review.
 I was once close to doing that once before someone knocked sense into my head (Thanks @Aamna Khan).

 16) Have courage to make big decisions and stand by them.
 If they go wrong take the blame.
 No one will probably give you any credit when they succeed.
 But that is alright.
 This is what separates good leaders from bad – The ability to make decisions and stick by them.
 Read: Speed as a Habit